-A central component to Tom Tom is the idea of “City as Canvas,” inspiring our citizens to see public places in new and imaginative ways and to become authors of their City.
-This can be tactical urbanist projects like block parties or pop up installations, but we also seek to foster lasting legacies that live beyond the festival.
+A central component to Tom Tom is the idea of “City as Canvas,” inspiring citizens to see public places in new and imaginative ways and to become authors of their City.
+This theme can encompass tactical urbanist projects like block parties or pop up installations, but we also seek to foster lasting legacies that live beyond the festival.

 Mickael is an acclaimed muralist with works across the US and is the co-founder of Richmond’s Welcoming Walls, a project dedicated to bring large-scale public art to the highways and gateways of Richmond VA in an effort to boost civic pride, tourism, and the city’s reputation as a capital.
 Broth is also a published author and recipient of VMFA’s Professional Fellowship.